lazypdo/migrator/README.md

 Migrations is a set of SQL files residing in a dedicated directory.

 ### Naming
 Every migration is a SQL file.
-The file name name consists of
+The naming convention is the following:
-- version, a natural (positive integer) number
+`<version>.<direction>.<memo>.sql`

-- direction, either "up" or "down"
+- version: a natural (positive integer) number
-- optional memo
+- direction: either "up" or "down"
-- "sql" extension
+- memo: optional text

 Examples:
 - 0004.up.create_foo_table.sql
-- 1.down.sql
+- 042.down.sql

 It is recommended to put a few leading zeros to make the migrations appear nicely sorted in file managers.